Emc1518/stock-analysis/README.md

 # **stock-analysis**

-Steve would like to know where to invest
+After providing Steve with a workbook to analyze stocks his parents were interested in investing in, he now would like to explore a wider range of stocks for his parents to invest in.

 ##**Overview**